UCSF Graduate Education in Immunology

 - Students must participate in research in the lab of an ImmunoX Faculty PI (see list here).
 Graduate students select their research project generally at the end of the first year after completing three laboratory rotations.

-- Students must participate in our courses and events, including, but not limited to, Micro 204, Spring Minicourses, journal club, seminar series, and retreat.
+- Students must participate in our courses and events, including, but not limited to, Cellular and Molecular Immunology (Micro 204), Spring Immunology Minicourses, Immunology journal club, Immunology seminar series, and Immunoretreat.

-- Students should have an impactful first author paper submitted within the field of immunology before graduation.
+- Students should have an impactful first author paper preprinted or published within the field of immunology before graduation.